Vinyasa (heated) At Flow Yoga Westgate with Derrek P.

 To prevent injuries during yoga practice, treat your body like a delicate flower – with care and respect.
 Warm up properly, listen to your body, and don't push yourself too far.
 And remember, it's better to take a break and rest than to force yourself into a pose that could lead to injury.

-Mindfulness in yoga is like the glue that holds everything together - it helps you stay present and connected to your body and breath, and can even enhance the mental and emotional benefits of your practice.
+Breathwork in yoga is like the secret sauce - it takes your practice to the next level.
+It helps you stay present, calm, and focused, and can even enhance the physical benefits of the poses.